Scrollerer/Scrollerer.github.io/index.md

 **Projects Overview:**

-- Handy Menu (Coming soon...)
+- Handy Menu (Uploading soon...)
 > A menu with useful tools to use as an IT Supporter.

-- Handy Menu v2 (Coming soon...)
+- Handy Menu v2 (Uploading soon...)
 > A menu with hotfixes and other tools to use as an IT Supporter.

-- Slot machine (Coming soon...)
+- Slot machine (Uploading soon...)
 > Spin the slot machine and see if you win!

-- Free From School Timer (Coming soon...)
+- Free From School Timer (Uploading soon...)
 > A simple clock that tells you how much time you have until school finishes.

 ---